-PEO1 To train students with in-depth and advanced knowledge to become professional and capable of identifying, analyzing and solving complex problems in the areas of Machine Design Engineering.
-PEO2 PEO3 To prepare the students to exhibit a high level of professionalism, integrity, effective communication skills and environmental and social responsibility.
+PEO1 To train students with in-depth and advanced knowledge to become professional and capable of identifying, analyzing and solving complex problems in the areas of Design Engineering.
+PEO2 To enable post graduates to carry out innovative and independent research work, disseminate the knowledge in Academia/Industry/Research Organizations to develop systems and processes in the related field.
+PEO3 To prepare the students to exhibit a high level of professionalism, integrity, effective communication skills and environmental and social responsibility.
 PEO4 To provide an academic environment that gives adequate opportunity to the students to cultivate life-long independent learning ability for their successful professional career.